Carlos Costa (tennis)

 Carles ("Carlos") Costa Masferrer (born 22 April 1968) is a former professional tennis player from Spain.
 Costa turned professional in 1988.
 He was among the game's leading clay court players in the early 1990s.

 Costa was runner-up at the 1992 Italian Open, and reached the fourth round at that year's French Open and US Open.
 Additionally, Costa won the Barcelona Open, a tournament hosted by the tennis club where he grew up.
 In May 1992, he reached his career-high singles ranking of World No. 10.
 Costa retired in 1999.

-In April 2006 he played in the 2006 Seniors Torneo Godó event in Barcelona where he lost to Sergi Bruguera in the final.
+In April 2006, he played in the 2006 Seniors Torneo Godó event in Barcelona, where he lost to Sergi Bruguera in the final.

-Costa worked for IMG as an agent of most male Spanish tennis players (including Rafael Nadal).
+Costa worked for IMG as an agent for most male Spanish tennis players (including Rafael Nadal).
 A few years later, Costa left IMG and created his own sports agency company with Rafael Nadal.

 He is not related to his compatriot Albert Costa.